 The ingredients must be uncooked when the pasty is assembled.

 The pastry must be savoury and can be shortcrust, puff or rough puff and must hold all ingredients through cooking and handling without cracking or breaking.

 The pasty must be crimped into a D shape, with the crimp towards one side, and glazed with milk, egg or both, before being slowly baked to combine and release all the lovely flaovurs.

-PGI status marks Cornish pasties out as a quality product that the customer can rely on to meet the specified method of making laid down by law.
-When people see the PGI logo on a Cornish pasty, they know they’re getting the real thing.
+GI status marks Cornish pasties out as a quality product that the customer can rely on to meet the specified method of making laid down by law.
+When people see the GI symbols on a Cornish pasty, they know they’re getting the real thing.

 Definitely!
 Every day thousands of Cornish pasties are sent all over Britain and beyond, to be sold in shops, supermarkets, cafes, pubs and concessions.
 Many pasty producers also sell them online.
 Sometimes these are baked and packaged in Cornwall and sometimes they are prepared in Cornwall then freshly baked at their final destination.
 As long as the pasty is made in Cornwall, by an approved Cornish pasty producer, you can enjoy it wherever you are.

-Look for the PGI logo in the shop, on the labelling, or on the packaging.
-All genuine Cornish pasties should bear this, along with a number beginning with the letters CP that enables the CPA to identify the producer.
+Look for one of the GI logos in the shop, on the labelling, or on the packaging.
+All genuine Cornish pasties should bear this.
 Pasties made by CPA members may also carry the CPA’s certification mark.
 If in doubt, ask where the pasties came from and you can always check it out with us.

 Phone: 01872 865101